 - Citibank, N.A.

 Even though Betterment partners with these banks to provide a first-rate savings account, you never have to deal with any of them yourself.
 Betterment takes care of all of that on the backend so you can focus on your money.

 Your deposits are also FDIC-insured up to $1,000,000 which is above and beyond the typical $250,000 you see at a single bank.
 This is because the account is structured in a way that will spread your money around to different partner banks.
 Effectively, you’ll have different accounts at each bank, allowing for increased FDIC insurance limits under the single umbrella of your Betterment account.

 To take their banking offerings to the next level, they recently released a fee-free checking account as well.
 Learn more about Betterment Checking here.

 Betterment Cash Reserve Highlights

-Even better, unlike other savings accounts, the Betterment Cash Reserve account offers unlimited withdrawals.
-Federal law prohibits you from making more than six withdrawals per month from a normal savings account.
-However, because the structure of the Cash Reserve account is different, it does not fall under this rule.
+Even better, unlike some other savings accounts, the Betterment Cash Reserve account offers unlimited withdrawals.
 This means you can transfer money in and out of the account as many times as you want without worrying about penalties or paying extra fees.
-Though keep in mind you want to save money, not spend it.
+Keep in mind, though, you want to save money, not spend it.

 Adding money is easy.
 Simply link another bank account to your Betterment account, and you’re good to go.
 The FDIC insures funds in the account for up to $1,000,000.
 Again, this is more than the typical $250,000 per account limit.